Stroudsburg Wrongful Death

 The essence behind a wrongful death lawsuit is that the wrongful death, in addition to injuring the person who died, also injured people who depended upon the deceased for financial or emotional support.
 Pennsylvania provides that a wrongful death action may be brought to cover damages for the death of an individual “caused by the wrongful act or neglect or unlawful violence or negligence of another.”

-At common law (rules applicable to the government which do not rest for their authority upon any express or positive statute but upon statements of principles found in the decisions of the courts), no action could be instituted to recover damages for the death of another.
+At common law (rules applicable to the government which does not rest for their authority upon any express or positive statute but upon statements of principles found in the decisions of the courts), no action could be instituted to recover damages for the death of another.
 The right to bring such actions was conferred by a statute in 1851 which provided that an action for death caused by unlawful violence could be instituted if the decedent had not filed an action to recover damages while living.
 That statute served as a precursor to Pennsylvania’s modern Wrongful Death Act.

 In Pennsylvania, the wrongful death action exists only for the benefit of the spouse, children or parents of the deceased, whether or not those individuals are citizens or residents of the Commonwealth or live elsewhere.
 Thus, brothers, sisters, nieces, nephews, etc. of a decedent have no cause of action under Pennsylvania’s Wrongful Death Act.

 4. What Kind Of Damages Can Be Recovered?

 The damages recoverable in a wrongful death action include, but are not limited to, the present value of the services that the deceased would have rendered to the family had he or she survived, as well as the damages for reasonable hospital, nursing, medical and funeral expenses as well as expenses of administration necessitated by reason of injuries causing death.
 Also, the rights of survivors in wrongful death actions are affixed at the time of death.
 The remarriage of a spouse may not be considered in the assessment of damages.

 5. How Are Future Damages Calculated?